 Bracing is usually only recommended if the patient is still growing.
 The Boston brace is most commonly worn by children and teenagers who are still going through (or have yet to undergo) the adolescent growth spurt.

-The aim of bracing is not to reverse the patient's spinal curvature or reduce their Cobb angle
+The aim of the scoliosis brace is not to reverse the patient's spinal curvature or reduce their Cobb angle

 Scoliosis patients in the UK who exhibit a spinal curve of 40 degrees or more are often referred for spinal fusion surgery